flutter/website/src/desktop.md

   You can clone the project and run Gallery as a desktop app by following the instructions provided in the [README][].

-Flokk [annonucement blogpost][gskinner-flokk-blogpost], [repo][gskinner-flokk-repo]
+Flokk [announcement blogpost][gskinner-flokk-blogpost], [repo][gskinner-flokk-repo]
-: A fresh and modern Google Contacts manager that integrates with GitHub and Twitter by our friends at [gskinner][].
-It syncs with your Google account, imports all your Contacts and allows you to manage them.
-Additionally, you can link Twitter and Github accounts for each contact, and see all of their social activities at a glance.
+: A Google contacts manager that integrates with GitHub and Twitter.
+  It syncs with your Google account, imports your contacts, and allows you to manage them.

 [Photo Search app][]
 : A sample app built as a desktop application that